MartinsZieds/totaljs-mysql-login-example/README.md

 demo2 | speruserdemo | super user
 demo3 | userdemo | normal user

-once you have looged in you can register your own users.
+once you have logged in, you can register your own users.

 ## Authors